-In relation to the ongoing conflict, the Department of Homeland Security (DHS) has issued an advisory outlining the potential threat of retaliatory actions by Iran, alongside a review of past instances where domestic terror attacks were successfully thwarted.
+In relation to the ongoing conflict, the U.S. Department of Homeland Security (DHS) issued an advisory outlining the potential threat of retaliatory actions by Iran, alongside a review of past instances where domestic terror attacks were successfully thwarted.
+The DHS bulletin referenced the possibility of cyber attacks by Iranian hacktivists.
+Since the June 2025 escalation began between Israel and Iran, countries throughout the Schengen Area have issued travel advisories strongly discouraging travel to Iran.

 - Destructive wiper malware campaigns.